Teaching Your Cat to Respond to Their Name

 Age Matters: If you’re working with a kitten, congratulations!
 They’re usually more malleable and eager to please.
 However, if you’ve opened your home to an older cat, patience is even more crucial.
 They might be set in their ways, and old habits die hard.
 Stay persistent with gentle encouragement and never resort to punishment or frustration; negativity will only backfire.

-• Sometimes, it is not about getting your cat to come over but to acknowledge you first.
+• Sometimes, it’s not about getting your cat to come over but to acknowledge you first.
 Reward eye contact to establish a connection before expecting them to walk over.
 Once they consistently look at you when you call, up the ante by waiting for a few steps in your direction.

 • If your cat doesn’t respond, wait a moment before trying again.
 Calling their name repeatedly in quick succession can turn it into background noise.
 You want to avoid numbing them to the sound of their name.